ray-project/ray/doc/source/train/predictors.rst

 After you train a model, you will often want to use the model to do inference and prediction.
-To do so, you can use a Ray AIR Predictor.
+To do so, you can use a Predictor.
 In this guide, we'll cover how to use the Predictor on different types of data.

 What are predictors?
 --------------------

-Ray AIR Predictors are a class that loads models from `Checkpoint` to perform inference.
+Predictors are a class that loads models from `Checkpoint` to perform inference.

 Predictors are used by `BatchPredictor` and `PredictorDeployment` to do large-scale scoring or online inference.

 Let's walk through a basic usage of the Predictor.
 In the below example, we create `Checkpoint` object from a model definition.
-Checkpoints can be generated from a variety of different ways -- see the :ref:`Checkpoints <air-checkpoints-doc>` user guide for more details.
+Checkpoints can be generated from a variety of different ways -- see the :ref:`Checkpoints <checkpoint-api-ref>` user guide for more details.

 The checkpoint then is used to create a framework specific Predictor (in our example, a `TensorflowPredictor`), which then can be used for inference: